Upper-primary school students are selected for eMentor by the school and teaching staff and matched with mentors.

 of mentees said that talking about goals with their mentor has made them think about their future

 eMentor sessions are 1 hour long.
-The mentoring component is based off the Australian Curriculum General Capability: Personal and Social Capabiltiy.
+The mentoring component is based off the Australian Curriculum's General Capabilities.
 Throughout the session both mentors and mentees communicate with one another using video, text and an interactive whiteboard.

 Mentors volunteer 2 hours a week to provide online, interactive support to rural students across 7 weeks.